Layzie/gatekeeper.js/README.md

 ### Warning!!

-This product is eary beta.
+This product is early beta.

 ## Problem?